xhamera1/xhamera1/README.md

 💻 I have a particular focus on **Java** and the **Spring Boot** ecosystem, along with database technologies like **PostgreSQL**.
 Driven by a passion for building **high-quality, reliable software**.

-🚀 A significant area of interest for me is **Artificial Intelligence**, I actively seek opportunities to learn about AI concepts and enjoy hands-on experimentation with its tools and techniques.
+💪 I am highly motivated and hardworking, with strong adaptability, making me a valuable team member eager to learn and grow.

 ---